 8. Manage your Ads Budget

-Tip number eight is to allocate ad budget for your best performing content.
+The eighth tip is to allocate ads budget for your best-performing content.
 Now I know this is an article all about getting better organic reach.
 It’s kind of counterintuitive, but it really works.

 YouTube is Facebook’s biggest competitor when it comes to video, and the algorithms pick up that you’ve posted a YouTube video, and you’ll hardly get any reach.
 In fact, youtube is a great tool for bloggers.

 However, you might wanna test this one.
 I have a friend that has a page with about 25,000 fans and he recently got over half a million organic reach on a YouTube video.
 So sometimes you just never know, and you have to test.

 Avoid what Facebook Calls Engagement Bait

 That is where you’re trying to cause your audience to engage with you in an inauthentic or inorganic manner and Facebook actually listens to your video, including your Live video while you’re broadcasting for any of those trigger words.

 Things like the comment below, and please like, and please share.
 So think of other ways that you can do that.
 What are your thoughts?
 What do you think?
 How have you experienced this?
 Let us know your thoughts below etc, don’t try these things.